Lisette33/Weather-Dashboard-Project/README.md

 # Weather-Dashboard-Project
-The weather dashboard is an application for users.
+The weather dashboard is an application for users to view the weather forecast.